Bach FAQ 101

 Jackie Evancho: born in the year 2000 and she sings really cool.
 And if you want little goose bumps after her "Ave Maria", then there's an add-on: Jackie at the age of nine.

 Here you get – if you like this young, cute artist – even two more performances.
 One, of course, is the "Ave Maria", performed by Jackie Evancho, meanwhile with 2 million clicks.
-And after that one more performance, when she was 9 years old.
+And after that one more performance, when she was nine years old.

 Bach/Gounod Minus JSB = Beyoncé: There Is Always Another Increase!